ClarenceLaria/to-do-list/README.md

 - prisma.task.findMany() retrieves all records from the task table in the database.
 - If successful, it returns the tasks in JSON format with a 200 status.
 If an error occurs, it logs the error and returns a 500 status with an error message.

+# Delete Tasks API:
+- Extract Task ID: It reads the id of the task to delete from the request body (JSON format).
+- Delete Task: It uses Prisma to delete the task from the database where the id matches the one provided.
+Send Response:
+- If successful, it sends back a confirmation message along with the details of the deleted task.
+- If there’s an error, it logs the issue and sends an error message.